 Zapata is a somewhat small town located in the state of Texas.
 With a population of 5,198 people and three constituent neighborhoods, Zapata is the 357th largest community in Texas.

-Zapata is a blue-collar town, with 35.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Zapata is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Zapata who work in office and administrative support (13.18%), sales jobs (11.45%), and teaching (7.98%).
+When you are in Zapata, you'll notice that it is more blue-collar than most other communities in America.
+39.31% of Zapata’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Zapata is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Zapata who work in office and administrative support (9.94%), sales jobs (9.67%), and management occupations (9.07%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Zapata has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Zapata has few renters and college students.
 But the biggest reason it is quieter in Zapata than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Zapata may be for you.